Facebook founder Mark Zuckerberg wins medals on jiu-jitsu debut

 Published

-Mark Zuckerberg is adding one more title to his resumé: medal-winning martial artist.
-The Facebook and Meta founder won gold and silver medals at his very first Brazilian jiu-jitsu tournament in Redwood City, California, to the shock of many in the martial arts community and likely more widely.…
+Mark Zuckerberg is adding one more title to his résumé: medal-winning martial artist.
+The Facebook and Meta founder won gold and silver medals at his very first Brazilian jiu-jitsu tournament in Redwood City, California, to the shock of many in the martial arts community and probably more widely.…

 #markzuckerberg #facebookandmeta #brazilian #redwoodcity #jiujitsu #shadow #bernardofaria #mariolopez #ashtonkutcher #jasonstatham